The Identity Lifecycle Management (ILM) pack enables 2 flows.

 - Under Select Instance, select the instance of the selected source.

-- Under Incident Type, select the relevant incident type, as follows:
+- Under Incident Type, select the relevant incident type.

 - for the Workday incoming mapper, add the field to the IAM - Sync User, IAM - New Hire, IAM - Rehire User, IAM - Update User and IAM - Terminate User incident types.